-On behalf of the Medical Advisors to the Northern Ireland Kidney Research Fund it is my pleasure to summarise the recent clinical and research activity in Northern Ireland.
+On behalf of the Medical Advisors to the Northern Ireland Kidney Research Fund it is my pleasure to highlight recent clinical and research activity in Northern Ireland.

 Clinical Renal Services in Northern Ireland

-One novel development in September 2013 was the opening of a self-care dialysis unit in the Knockbreda Centre, near Forestside in Belfast, and has proved very popular with some individuals.
+The novel self-care dialysis unit opened in late 2013 at the Knockbreda Centre, near Forestside in Belfast, and has proved very popular with some individuals.
 This unit provides more flexible timing of dialysis treatments for those patients who are willing to undertake “self-care” i.e. they will operate the dialysis machine.
 In addition, this unit is training persons for home haemodialysis and is already providing a more “patient-centred” approach to dialysis support in the community.

-Fortunately, compared to many other regions of the UK we have a relatively low percentage of patients presenting as an emergency with end-stage kidney failure i.e. persons referred late in their course of chronic kidney disease and very good links with General Practitioners who refer patients early for assessment.
-Of note, we also have the oldest average age of patients on dialysis in the UK which supports the view that there is no rationing of these treatments in Northern Ireland.
+We are fortunate, compared to many other parts of the UK, in having a relatively low percentage of patients presenting late and as an emergency with end-stage kidney failure.
+We think this is because of widespread education on chronic kidney disease and very good links with General Practitioners who refer patients early for assessment.
+Of note, we also have the oldest average age of patients on dialysis in the UK which certainly confirms that there is no rationing of these treatments in Northern Ireland.

-Acute Kidney Injury: This is still a very important issue as acute kidney injury (AKI) is common, costly and associated with prolonged hospitalisation.
-Persons who develop the most severe form of AKI have a high mortality.
-It has been estimated that up to 25% of hospitalised patients develop some degree of kidney injury and it is therefore important that changes to practice are made to reduce the impact of this condition.
+Acute Kidney Injury: This is still a very important problem as acute kidney injury (AKI) is common, costly and associated with prolonged stays in hospital.
+Persons with the most severe form of AKI have a high mortality.
+It has been estimated that up to 25% of hospitalised patients develop some degree of acute kidney injury and it is therefore important that this is recognised and changes to practice are made to reduce the impact of AKI.
 Nephrologists in Northern Ireland have been very active in working to improve AKI outcomes.
 In 2009, the National Confidential Enquiry into Perioperative Deaths (NCEPOD) published a report highlighting that AKI was often recognised at a late stage and some steps could have been taken to reduce the risk of it occurring.
 We responded to this NCEPOD AKI report by developing guidelines for use by medical staff in hospitals and general practice in Northern Ireland.
 These were published in 2010 by GAIN (www.gain-ni.org and http://www.gain-ni.org/Library/Guidelines/index.asp).
 We revised these guidelines and GAIN re-issued them in 2014 (http://www.gain-ni.org/images/GAIN_-_AKI_-_Northern_Ireland_Guidelines_for_Acute_Kidney_Injury_PDF.PDF).
 We also continue to deliver educational seminars on AKI to every junior doctor in Northern Ireland during their 2nd year of training and all medical students are taught about AKI and their knowledge assessed in exams.
 An electronic alert for AKI has been introduced throughout Northern Ireland to trigger clinical teams to take important steps to reduce the harm from AKI.
 These initiatives build on local research into AKI that was supported by the NIKRF.
 Dr Emma Borthwick was a NIKRF clinical research fellow and since her appointments as a consultant Emma has worked energetically to improve recognition of AKI in hospital and ensuring optimal care is provided for persons with this condition.

-Dr Chris Hill (recent NIKRF clinical fellow) has been appointed to a consultant nephrologist post at the Belfast City Hospital with special interest in renal transplantation.
-We wish Chris well as he takes up his new post in September 2014.
+Dr Chris Hill (previous NIKRF clinical fellow 2012-14) took up his consultant nephrologist post in September 2014 at the Belfast City Hospital with special interest in renal transplantation.

 Reorganisation of clinical services in Belfast:

-I have previously reported on many changes to how acute hospital services are delivered in Belfast.
-The A&E department at the Belfast City Hospital has been closed for almost 2 years.
-Patients with acute problems are initially assessed in the emergency department at the Royal Victoria Hospital (RVH).
-If the patient is known to nephrologists and their problem is primarily related to dialysis or renal transplantation they may then be transferred directly to level 11, Belfast City Hospital.
+As I have previously outlined, the A&E department at the Belfast City Hospital was closed almost 3 years ago.
+Patients with acute medical problems are initially assessed in the Emergency Department at the Royal Victoria Hospital (RVH).
+If the patient is known to nephrologists and their problem is primarily related to dialysis or renal transplantation they are then usually transferred directly to level 11, Belfast City Hospital.
 If the patient is known to nephrologists but their problem is unrelated to their kidney condition e.g. stroke or hip fracture then they will be admitted to the RVH.
-A clinical team of consultant nephrologist, registrar and many renal nurses now provide daily care of patients in the RVH.
-We operate a very busy 3-station haemodialysis unit is operating 7 days a week in the RVH to support dialysis patients admitted for surgery or with medical emergencies to the RVH.
+A clinical team of a consultant nephrologist, renal registrar and many renal nurses now provide daily care of RVH inpatients.
+A very busy 3-station haemodialysis unit is operating 7 days a week in the RVH to support dialysis patients admitted for surgery or with medical emergencies.

 Research activity supported by NIKRF

-There are areas of renal medicine that require better evidence to improve outcomes for patients.
-The NIKRF supports a broad range of excellent renal research projects.
+There are many areas of renal medicine practice that require better evidence to improve outcomes for patients.
+The NIKRF is supporting a broad range of excellent renal research projects.
 These include

 I would like to highlight the work of some of the individual staff you have supported over the past year.

-In 2013-2014 the NIKRF provided support to three young researchers.
-They are Dr Jennifer McCaughan, Dr Chris Hill and Miss Katherine Benson.
+In 2014-2015 the NIKRF provided support to three young researchers.
+They are Dr Jennifer McCaughan, Miss Katherine Benson and Dr Agnes Masengu.

-Jennifer McCaughan is a clinical academic trainee who is supported by the NIKRF and an externally funded research training fellowship.
-Jennifer is studying factors that contribute to the long term success of kidney transplantation.
+Jennifer McCaughan (2012-15) is a clinical academic trainee who is supported by the NIKRF and an externally funded research training fellowship.
+Jennifer has been studying factors that contribute to the long term success of kidney transplantation.
 Jennifer has just published an interesting study in the American Journal of Transplantation describing the special characteristics of persons who have had a functioning kidney transplant for more than 20 years (http://www.ncbi.nlm.nih.gov/pubmed/25683898).
-During her research, Jennifer focused on a new area of research called “epigenetics” which provides links between inherited variation in DNA and environment (or “nature versus nurture”).
-Jennifer is recruiting 300 renal transplant patients from Northern Ireland to discover if epigenetic changes to DNA are important hallmarks of the long term success of transplantation.
-She has made important new discoveries in the area of New-Onset Diabetes After Transplantation (NODAT) with a major publication in the “Journal of American Society of Nephrology” - 2014 (http://www.ncbi.nlm.nih.gov/pubmed/24309190).
+During her research, Jennifer focused on a new area of research called “epigenetics” which provides links between inherited variation in DNA (the genome) and environment (or “nature versus nurture”).
+Jennifer has recruited several hundred renal transplant patients from Northern Ireland to discover if epigenetic changes to their DNA over time are important hallmarks of the long term success of transplantation.
+She has discovered the genetic basis for New-Onset Diabetes After Transplantation (NODAT) with a major publication in the “Journal of American Society of Nephrology” - 2014 (http://www.ncbi.nlm.nih.gov/pubmed/24309190).
 Jennifer also made a significant contribution to a study of skin cancer risk following transplantation.
 This work was undertaken jointly between researchers in Northern Ireland and the Republic of Ireland and was published in the journal “Transplantation” in September 2014 (http://www.ncbi.nlm.nih.gov/pubmed/24798309).
 Jennifer has just successfully defended her PhD thesis earlier this week at the viva exam and will graduate later this year.

 Katherine Benson (2013-16) is a science graduate who is completing her second year as a PhD student in the Nephrology Research Laboratory based at the Belfast City Hospital.
-Katie is exploring the role of genetics and epigenetics contributing to risk of end-stage renal disease (ESRD) and the role of vitamin D in diabetes following transplantation.
+Katie has been exploring the important role of genetic and epigenetic risk factors in causing end-stage renal disease (ESRD) and the role of vitamin D in diabetes following transplantation.
 Katie has become an accomplished scientist mastering complex laboratory methods for epigenetic profiling and DNA sequencing.
 She hopes to present some of her work at the American Society of Nephrology meeting in San Diego later this year.
-We are optimistic that this research will yield new insights into why some persons are unfortunately at such high risk of severe kidney failure.
+We are optimistic that her research will yield new information to explain why some individuals have such a high risk of severe kidney failure.

 The nephrology research staff at Queens University includes Dr Amy Jayne McKnight, Dr Gareth McKay and Professor Peter Maxwell.
 We are ably supported by a very capable research laboratory manager, Ms Jill Kilner.
 There have been 13 students in the nephrology research group over the last year.
 The Nephrology Research Laboratory at the Belfast City Hospital, funded jointly by the NIKRF and Renal Unit Fund, continues to be a very busy hub of research activity.
-Students have presented papers at the annual meetings of European Society of Human Genetics, American Society of Nephrology, Renal Association; British Transplantation Society; European Diabetic Nephropathy Study Group and Irish Society for Human Genetics.
+Students have presented papers at the annual meetings of European Society of Human Genetics, American Society of Nephrology, Renal Association; British Transplantation Society and Irish Society for Human Genetics.

-The Medical Advisers are pleased to highlight to the NIKRF that in 2013 and 2014 (to date) there have been more than 30 kidney research papers published in peer-reviewed scientific journals by staff that you have supported.
+The Medical Advisers are pleased to highlight to the NIKRF that in 2014 and 2015 (to date) there have been more than 40 kidney research papers published in peer-reviewed scientific journals by staff that you have supported.
 This is the highest total number of papers published during the period covered by a Medical Advisors annual report.
 You can see this evidence by using PubMed (http://www.ncbi.nlm.nih.gov/pubmed) and searching under the names of the research staff you support.
-Alternatively, when attending a NIKRF meeting, you can visit the noticeboard on level 11, Belfast City Hospital to see examples of the high quality publications you have helped to deliver.
-This sustained research output is impressive and reflects the energy of the teams you support.
-The NIKRF continues to be acknowledged as a primary source of funding in these publications and they have local, national and international impacts.
+Alternatively, when you are at an NIKRF meeting on level 11, Belfast City Hospital, you can look at the noticeboard outside the seminar room where this work is displayed.
+This research output is really remarkable and it reflects the energy and creativity of the scientists and clinicians you support.
+The NIKRF continues to be acknowledged as a primary source of funding in these publications.
+The papers have local, national and international impacts.
 Arguably even more important is that the training provided to these young scientists and doctors helps in their future careers as scientists and medical staff working for kidney patients.

-The Medical Advisers are always immensely grateful for the excellent work done by NIKRF in supporting research into kidney diseases and for raising the profile of organ donation and kidney transplantation.
+The Medical Advisers are always immensely grateful for the excellent work done by NIKRF in supporting research into kidney diseases and highlighting the importance of organ donation and kidney transplantation.

 Professor Peter Maxwell MD PhD FRCP

-on behalf of the Medical Advisers to the NIKRF, 24 June 2014
+on behalf of the Medical Advisers to the NIKRF